-Fentanyl is a type of synthetic opioid intended for pain management and prescribed for sufferers of chronic illnesses and terminal conditions.
-To add, fentanyl is particularly potent, proving to be 50 to 100 times stronger than opioids such as heroin.
-This relatively cost-effective drug is commonly used to cut other substances, due to its highly addictive nature.
+Fentanyl is a type of synthetic opioid intended for pain management and prescribed to treat severe pain generally associated with terminal conditions.
+Fentanyl is particularly potent, between 50 to 100 times stronger than other prescription painkillers, like morphine.
+This drug is commonly used to cut other substances (predominantly heroin) due to its highly addictive and potent nature.

 Fentanyl can be used in several different ways.
 When prescribed by a licensed medical professional, the drug is administered intravenously as a shot or given as lozenges or patches placed directly on the skin.
 The fentanyl most commonly associated with overdose deaths is made illegally in a lab.

 Fentanyl works by binding to opioid receptors within the brain.
 Opioid receptors are found in the part of the brain that regulates functions like pleasure and pain.
 After taking fentanyl repeatedly, a person will develop a physical tolerance.
 Their body will become accustomed to the presence of the drug, and the central nervous system goes into shock when fentanyl use is suddenly stopped.

 Our fentanyl detox in Nashville helps clients manage the shock when they stop using fentanyl.

 Because fentanyl is highly addictive, a fentanyl use disorder can develop quickly.
 If a person develops a physical and psychological dependence on fentanyl, they will have difficulty quitting without professional help.

 The most common signs and symptoms associated with fentanyl addiction are: